 Isn’t that custom range hood spectacular?

-The main material is a burnished brass, and the strapping is hammered polished brass.
+The main hood material is burnished, and the strapping is hammered as well as polished.

 Something magical happens when cool blue meets warm gold!